nprough/projectarchangel/README.md

-# Project Leviathan-Dark
+# Project Archangel-Light
-Bracket's Dark Theme
+Bracket's Light Theme

-This theme combines shades of blues to make your code easier to see.
+This theme...

 Made with lots of love.